 Mobile Games: Reaching the Hardest to Reach

-With low-cost handsets and increasing penetration of mobile phone networks globally, millions of people who don’t have regular access to computers or fixed-line telephones now use mobile devices as daily tools for communication and data transfer.
+With low-cost handsets and increasing dissemination of mobile phone networks globally, millions of people who don’t have regular access to computers or fixed-line telephones now use mobile devices as daily tools for communication and data transfer.
 Today, there are 3.5 billion mobile phone users in the world; more than 65 percent of them are in developing countries.

 CBA WorldView Produced Short film on Launching Half the Sky Movement Games in Kenya